 - ▲ A lift truck can be dangerous if not used properly.
-Safe operation is the responsibility of the operator. - ♠ Do not start or operate the truck, or any of its functions or attachments, from any place other than the designated operator's position. - ▲ Inspect your lift truck before operating at the start of each shift.
+Safe operation is the responsibility of the operator. - ▲ Do not start or operate the truck, or any of its functions or attachments, from any place other than the designated operator's position. - ▲ Inspect your lift truck before operating at the start of each shift.
 Before putting your truck to use, check the operation of the controls and all systems. - ▲ Protect yourself.
 Do not operate truck without closing the cabin door or without fastening seat belt unless conditions prevent its use. - Use special care if operation without these safety rules are required.

-2. CHECK BEFORE STARTING
+2. CHECK BEFORE OPERATION

-The Occupational Safety and Health Act (OSHA) required that truck users examine their trucks before each shifts to be sure they are in safe working order.
+1) The Occupational Safety and Health Act (OSHA) required that truck users examine their trucks before each shifts to be sure they are in safe working order.
 Defects when found shall be immediately reported and corrected.
 The truck shall be taken out of service until it has been restored to safe operating condition.

 - 1 Oil leakage

 - 2 Tire air pressure

 - 3 Coolant level

 - 4 Engine oil level

 - 5 Fan belt tension

 - 6 Battery

-- 7 Brake cooler oil level

-- 8 Hydraulic oil level
+- 7 Hydraulic oil level

-- 9 Water separator
+- 8 Water separator

-- 10 Multi function switch
+- 9 Multi function switch

+- 10 Pedals

-- 11 Pedals
+- 11 Urea tank

-- 12 Axle oil level